themagicmartin/ClimateControlPRJ2/README.md

+# Files
-## Files
+## app.py
-app.py - Flask environment for hosting server locally.
+Flask environment for hosting server locally.
 (Note: Has to be in parent folder with "templates" folder containing HTML-file)
+## SCD30.ino
-SCD30.ino - Arduino code for sensor SCD30 measurements, and transfer with UART through USB to computer. base.html - Website html structure. main.py - Data collection and visualisation on computer.
+Arduino code for sensor SCD30 measurements, and transfer with UART through USB to computer.
+## base.html
+Website html structure.
+## main.py
+Data collection and visualisation on computer.